nanjana/Ad-Track-Fraud-Detection-System/README.md

 ## Features
 - **Data Preprocessing**: Cleans and preprocesses raw ad-tracking data.
-- **Feature Engineering**: Extracts useful features like IP address, click time, and app/device information to enhance model performance.
+- **Feature Engineering**: Extract useful features like IP address, click time, and app/device information to enhance model performance.
 - **Fraud Detection**: Implements machine learning models such as XGBoost to classify clicks as fraudulent or legitimate.
 - **Model Evaluation**: Provides accuracy, AUC-ROC curve, and other metrics to evaluate the model's performance.